 New Year, New You, New Will

-With the festivities of 2017 at an end, a new year has begun.
-With this comes the New Year’s resolutions.
+With the festivities of 2015 having come to an end, a new year has begun and with this comes the New Years resolutions.
 Some may set their hearts on losing weight and living a healthier lifestyle whilst others may look to resolutions such as focusing on their careers and taking any opportunity that arises.
 Many have heard of stories where people have set their mind to tasks such as these and their commitment has only lasted until the end of the month, or even less than that at times.
 However, one resolution which many should be making is that of making a Will.

-If you need a new Will or feel it’s time to review your current one, please do get in touch with the team today on 01206 835261 or email us at email@example.com .
-Alternatively, you can also find additional information on our website at http://www.fjg.co.uk .
+If you need a new Will or feel its time to review you current one, please do get in touch with the team today on 01206 835261 or email us at firstname.lastname@example.org .
+Alternatively you can also find additional information on our website.

 RT @LawSocietyFAS: Plan for the future and protect your loved ones by making a will #DyingMatters #WhatCanYouDo https://t.co/LKKxUoiI675 hours

 RT @EssexYFC: The show is well under way and we couldn’t wish for better weather!
 If you are coming along to the show, tickets are now only…2 days